theol0403/odomDebug/README.md

 You can give the state QUnits, or you can give it numbers in these units: inch, inch, radian.
 The last middle sensor paramiter is optional.

-The complete example is in `opcontrol.cpp`
+The complete example is in `src/opcontrol.cpp`